Skip to main content

 8 Ventilation and Airflow

-• Leave gaps between deck boards – minimum 5-8mm for drainage and airflow
+• Leave gaps between deck boards – a 5-8mm spacing generally allows for drainage and airflow

 • Create airflow cavities behind cladding – at least 20mm depth